roybleas/bluesfest/README.md

 | DAY  3 | SATURDAY 26TH |
 | ---    | --- |

-* Insert a header row at the beginning of the file with the date the schedule was downloaded eg. `SCHEDULEDATE	20160302` where the date can be in any format as long as there are no spaces and unique to any currently in the performances table. eg The use of date is just a convience to remind the administrator which schedule is being loaded.
+* Insert a header row at the beginning of the file with the date the schedule was downloaded eg. `SCHEDULEDATE	20160302` where the date can be in any format as long as there are no spaces and unique to any currently in the performances table.
+The use of date is just a convience to remind the administrator which schedule is being loaded.
 It could include a version for example `20160302V2`.

 #### Cleanse the data to make sure the titles of the performances match the ones stored in the artists table.
 The description of the performance may not exactly match the name of an artist previously downloaded.
 In these cases the row of data will need to be amended by replacing the performance title with artist name and placing the performance title after the duration.
 Then the loading program can match the artist to the performance description.The loading rake task will reject artists not found in the artists table.
 In most cases they will be the same.